 - It landed in the shadows partially on its side, and since it uses solar energy, late on November 14, 2014 the probe went into hibernation mode when its primary battery ran out of power.

 - ESA successfully issued a command to rotate the spacecraft and get its largest solar panel into sunlight.

 - The ESA claims that in the 60 hours of operations on the surface of Comet 67P, scientists managed to complete 90% of the primary science it intended.

-- If Philea Lander revives after the comet shifts to put the probe in a sunnier location, scientists say the additional information will be a bonus.
+- If Philae Lander revives after the comet shifts to put the probe in a sunnier location, scientists say the additional information was a bonus.

 - The eerie song was first picked up by Rosetta’s magnetometer when the spacecraft traveled closer to the comet in August.

 - Also in August, Rosetta took the temperature of Comet 67P and found it to be warmer than once predicted.